mauratee/Renters-Speak/README.md

 ### To Run Tests:
 In terminal, enter `python3 tests.py`<br>
-Output will tell you how many tests ran and how many failed of the tests that ran.
+The output will tell you how many tests ran and how many failed of the tests that ran.